Networks

 Independent Network

 Independent community pharmacy is a vital component of pharmacy practice.
-Independents provide healthcare in underserved areas and constantly provide innovative services that allow pharmacists to practice at the top of their license.
-In the last several years, independent pharmacy has been under attack from several angles, and new opportunities have arisen.
-It is very important that independents continue to evolve and defend our vital space in the healthcare arena.
-Being a member of the Independent Pharmacy Network allows us to band together to improve patient care, fight for adequate reimbursement, and defend against harmful legislation.
-The network provides a method to connect to discuss best practices, get practice updates, and discuss with other practitioners fighting the same battles.
+Independents provide healthcare in underserved areas and constantly offer innovative services that allow pharmacists to practice at the top of their license.
+In the last several years, independent pharmacies have been attacked from several angles, and new opportunities have arisen.
+Independents must continue to evolve and defend our vital space in the healthcare arena.
+Being a member of the Independent Network allows us to band together to improve patient care, fight for adequate reimbursement, and defend against harmful legislation.
+The Network provides a method to connect to discuss best practices, get practice updates, and consult with other practitioners fighting the same battles.

 Industry Network